Construction RFI Meaning and Template

 Why Are Construction RFIs Important?

-While requests for information may feel burdensome when they come through–or when you have to submit them yourself–they are critical for providing clarification and allowing the project to move forward in a timely and accurate fashion.
+While construction requests for information may feel burdensome when they come through–or when you have to submit them yourself–they are critical for gathering information and providing clarification and, allowing the project to move forward in a timely and accurate fashion.
+Construction RFIs are vital in enabling better decision-making by providing answers and details to teams executing.
 Without the ability and platform to ask questions when necessary, projects may either come to a halt or be completed with below standard quality.
+In order to keep projects on track, timely responses are essential.

 What Are RFIs Commonly Used For?

 An RFI may be used for any reason during the initial information-gathering phase of a construction project, before quoting has even commenced, and right up to the final phases of construction, in which contractors and subcontractors may need final queries answered regarding materials, building specifications, and more.
-In addition to other questions not answered by the existing documents, RFIs may be commonly used to clarify the following:
+In addition to other questions not answered by the existing documents, construction requests for information may be commonly used to clarify the following:

 What Does the Construction RFI Process Look Like Today?